-Following Quan 's example, in 1981 I set up a dojo in my home and Quan came once a week to train.
+Following Quan Li's example, in 1980 I set up a dojo in my home and Quan came once a week to train.
 He showed me the Shotokan Karate-do Workout that Sensei instituted when he taught the art.
 The workout was designed to burn away the ego, which was essential for reaching enlightenment.
-Special emphasis was placed on the katas, because they functioned as "moving Zen."
-Quan and I practiced many repetitions of the Shotokan forms using tempos that ranged from slow motion to full speed.
+Special emphasis was placed on the katas, because they functioned as "moving Zen," and we practiced many repetitions of the Shotokan forms using tempos that ranged from slow motion to full speed.

-We used a kiai yell on every focused technique and without realizing it, I began using the sacred Hindu word "om" (pronounced ah-oom) as a kiai yell.
-At that time I was unaware of the subtle spiritual influences operating in the workout, which functioned as a kind of martial arts yoga.
+We also adhered to Sensei's practice of executing a forceful kiai yell on every focused technique.
+At the time, I was unaware of the subtle spiritual influences operating through the workout, which caused it to function as a kind of martial arts yoga.

-During our workouts Quan and I routinely experienced unexplainable phenomena.
+During our workouts together, Quan and I routinely experienced unexplainable phenomena.
 For example, when practicing prearranged 3-step sparring a mysterious dynamic caused our arms to barely make contact, even though our blocks were easily deflecting the full power punches we were throwing.
-One time the dojo was filled with such energy that the wooden floor vibrated beneath our feet.
-On two occasions we became so energized that the rigid 2x4 striking post was split at its base during makiwara practice.
+One time the dojo was filled with such energy that the wooden floor vibrated beneath our feet, and on two occasions we were so energized that the rigid 2x4 striking post was split at its base during makiwara practice.

-The power I was experiencing was exhilarating and steeled my determination to reach further and further beyond my natural strength.
-During the week I practiced the workout on my own and spent many hours in Zen meditation.
-Ironically, I could not see that rather than burning away my ego, the workout was subtly inflating it with the pride of becoming more and more powerful!
+The power I was experiencing was exhilarating and steeled my determination to reach further and further beyond my natural strength, and during the week I often practiced the workout on my own and spent hours in Zen meditation.
+Ironically, I could not see that, rather than burning away my ego, the workout was subtly inflating it with the pride of becoming more and more powerful!